binerogroup/documentation/networking/router/launching-a-router/openstack-horizon.rst

 .. note::

-   In order to connect instances to the router, it will also need a :doc:`network <../private-network/index>` and a :doc:`subnet <../private-subnet/index>` configured.
+   In order to connect instances to the router, it will also need a :doc:`network </networking/network/index>` and a :doc:`subnet </networking/subnet/index>` configured on a network.

 ..  seealso::